-The following information is meant to provide information on courses that are part of a sequence.
-These guides are to help you determine where you should begin a sequence.
+The following section provides information on courses that are part of a sequence.
+These guides will help you determine where you should begin a course sequence.

-If you find that you have chosen a course that is too difficult, consult with the course instructor about your options before withdrawing from the course (withdrawal deadlines are published on the Academic Calendar at MiamiOH.edu/OneStop).
+If you find that you have chosen a course that is too difficult, consult with the course instructor about your options before withdrawing from the course (withdrawal deadlines are published on the Academic Calendar at ManiOH.edu/OneStop).